gh9869827/fifo-dev-dsl/fifo_dev_dsl/dia/dsl/elements/README.md

 # DSL Elements

-This module defines the building blocks of the DSL used in the `dia` engine.
+This module defines the core building blocks of the DSL used by the `dia` engine.
 Each class in this directory represents a specific type of node in the DSL tree.

-Nodes are composed, resolved, and evaluated to drive the decision-making flow and execution logic of a goal-directed agent.
+These nodes are combined to form interpretable trees that describe how the agent should make decisions, ask questions, handle runtime errors, or perform actions.
+The `dia` runtime resolves and evaluates these trees step by step to drive goal-directed behavior.

 ## Overview

 The DSL supports:

 - **Intent execution** with named parameters
-- **Slot resolution**, including interactive queries and LLM inference
+- **Slot resolution** via user interaction or interactive queries powered by LLM-based inference
-- **Control flow** such as aborts and redirection
+- **Control flow** with support for aborts and redirection
-- **Value representation**, including concrete and fuzzy quantities
+- **Value representation** for both concrete and fuzzy quantities
-- **Containers** for grouping and propagating values across nodes
+- **Containers** for grouping values and propagating information across nodes

-Each node is a Python class with a method for rendering DSL syntax, hooks for evaluation or resolution, and support for visualization or inspection.
+Each node is implemented as a Python class, with methods for rendering DSL syntax, resolving or evaluating behavior, and supporting visualization or inspection.

 ## Node Types

 ### Intent Nodes

 - **`Intent`**
   Represents a tool invocation with structured arguments.
 Arguments are defined as `Slot` instances.
-Example:
-  `retrieve_screw(count=2, length=12)`
+  Example: `retrieve_screw(count=2, length=12)`

 - **`IntentEvaluatedSuccess`**
-  Marks that an `Intent` has been executed successfully.
-Stores the result to prevent re-execution in recovery scenarios.
+  Wraps a successfully executed `Intent` along with its return value.
+Used to prevent re-execution during recovery or downstream evaluation.

 - **`IntentRuntimeErrorResolver`**
-  Wraps a failing `Intent` with its error message.
-Used to initiate user-guided recovery or replan logic.
+  Wraps a failed `Intent` along with its error message.
+Used to trigger user-guided recovery or replan logic.

 ### Value Nodes

 - **`Value`**
-  A literal constant (string, number, etc.) already known and resolved.
+  A literal constant (string, number, etc.) that is already known and resolved.
 Always returns a fixed Python value.

 - **`FuzzyValue`**
-  A vague quantity descriptor (e.g., `"a few"`) that gets mapped to a number via internal normalization.
+  A fuzzy quantity descriptor (e.g., `"a few"`) that gets mapped to a number via internal normalization.

 - **`SameAsPreviousIntent`**
   Refers to the value of the same slot in the previously executed `Intent`.

 - **`ReturnValue`**
-  Wraps another `Intent` whose result will be used as a slot argument.
-Enables nested calls.
+  Wraps another `Intent`, using its result as the value for a slot.
+Enables nested tool calls.

 - **`ListValue`**
   Represents a list of DSL values.
-Evaluated into a standard Python list.
+Evaluates to a standard Python list.

 ### Interactive Resolution

 - **`ASK`**
   Prompts the user for a missing slot value.
-Remains unresolved until answered.
+Remains unresolved until a response is provided.

 - **`QueryFill`**
-  Uses LLM-based reasoning to infer a missing slot value from a structured query.
+  Uses LLM-based reasoning to infer a missing slot value from a structured query against runtime information.
 Enables context-aware inference.

 - **`QueryGather`**
-  Collects multiple interdependent values by issuing a single LLM-powered query.
-Typically used to prepare full intent generation.
+  Resolves multiple interdependent slots in a single LLM-powered query over the runtime context.
+Used when values cannot be inferred independently, requiring atomic reasoning before re-evaluating the intent.

 - **`QueryUser`**
   Captures a question *from* the user (e.g., "How many screws are in inventory?").
 Treated as a top-level information query, not a tool invocation.
+Carries over context from the previous exchange while building the query.

 ### Control Flow